romeokienzler/uhack/projects/bosch/README.md

 Tasks:

 * Extend the existing Notebook to download data directly from the web
-HINT: Have a look at NASA project how this can be done
+HINT: Have a look at IEEE_PHM2012Datachallenge project how this can be done
 * Create a dataframe from the data and store data back as parquet in ObjectStore
 * Replicate the notebook and check out what?s going on
 * Improve classification performance by